-|Title:||Sports Information Director|
+|Title:||Sports Information Director (1999-)|

-Blair Cash, the 2008-09 recipient of the Jack Sareault Award as the Northwest Conference's Sports Information Director of the Year, in now in his 12th year as the sports information director at George Fox University.
+Blair Cash, the 2008-09 recipient of the Jack Sareault Award as the Northwest Conference's Sports Information Director of the Year, in now in his 15th year as the sports information director at George Fox University.

 Cash also directed sports information offices at the University of Montevallo (1977-82) and the University of South Alabama (1982-83).
 He entered seminary and the Christian ministry in 1983, but kept his hand in athletics as a sports information volunteer at the University of Texas-Pan American (1989-94).
 He returned to sports information full-time in 1998 with a short stint as an assistant SID at Southwest Texas State University (now Texas State University-San Marcos) and six months as SID at Samford University in the spring of 1999.

-Cash, 57, earned a Christian education degree from Belhaven in 1976, and master's degrees in divinity and Christian education from Reformed Theological Seminary in Jackson, Miss., in 1987.
-An ordained minister in the Presbyterian Church USA, he has pastored churches in Edinburg, Texas, and Natchez, Miss., and is now a pulpit supply for the Presbytery of the Cascades.
-He and his wife Debbie, an accountant at George Fox, live in Newberg with their two children, Milton, 18, and Megan, 16.
-The Cashes attend Grace Baptist Church in Newberg.
+Cash, 60, earned a Christian education degree from Belhaven in 1976, and master's degrees in divinity and Christian education from Reformed Theological Seminary in Jackson, Miss., in 1987.
+An ordained minister in the Presbyterian Church (USA), he has pastored churches in Edinburg, Texas, and Natchez, Miss., and is now a minister-at-large and pulpit supply for the Presbytery of the Cascades.
+He is also in his third year as an adjunct professor in the Religious Studies department at George Fox, teaching a Bible Survey course for first-year students.